Skip to Content

 Your Thoughts

-I want to know what you think about the Park Hopper Pass coming back to Disney World…
+I want to know what you think about the Park Hopper Pass getting back to the way it used to be at Disney World FINALLY…

 • What changes would you make to the system?